 I’ve just got back from a few days off the grid.
 Sometimes I find it useful to disconnect and go away.
 My phone stays on airplane mode, and I don’t check my email, WhatsApp, or FB Messenger.
 Unless I’m listening to music or taking photos – my phone is rarely on me.
 (I don’t feel compelled to share every moment […]

 I recently finished Vanessa van Edwards’ Captivate which was interesting.
 It’s an easy short read, useful for anyone looking to network, or improve their people skills.
+(Another good book on networking is Keith Ferrazzi’s Never Eat Alone).
 One of the chapters goes on about the different ways that people feel loved and valued, and how useful this information can be.
-This applies to all relationships – your partner, friends, family, even colleagues.
-What […]
+This […]

 Ted is amazing!
 You can read his full post here.
 It’s easy to get wrapped up with goals and lists.
 I know I have done.
 Hindsight is a powerful thing.
 I wanted to travel for a long time.
 Growing up – reading about the world’s top sights and cultures fascinated me.
 I was curious and eager to see the world.
 During my […]

 Warning.
 This may be the most boring, rambling and self indulgent blog post I’ve written yet.
 Seriously… I’m not kidding!
 Apologies.
 These days I feel like i’m going crazy.
 I’ve been trying to make sense of things recently.
 I don’t understand anything any more.
 Forgive me if this sounds a little autistic.
 I don’t think I’ve ever been great at relationships.
 I’ve […]